runkids/vue-condition-watcher/README.md

 ### Manually Trigger Request

-By default, `vue-condition-watcher` will automatically trigger fetch data.
-You can pass `manual` to disable the default fetch and then use `execute()` to trigger fetch data.
+---

+Disable automatic fetch and use execute() to trigger:

 ```js
 const { execute } = useConditionWatcher({